-- 21. A 12-year-old male is diagnosed with Klinefelter syndrome.
+21. A 12-year-old male is diagnosed with Klinefelter's syndrome.
 His karyotype would reveal which of the following?

 - a.
 XY

 - b.
 XX

 - c.
 XYY

 - d.
 XXY

-A person with Klinefelter syndrome has an XXY karyotype.
+A person with Klinefelter's syndrome has an XXY karyotype.
 An XY is a normal male.
 An XX is a normal female.
 An XYY is an aneuploid karyotype.

-- 22. To express a polygenic trait:

-- a. genes must interact with the environment.

-- b. several genes must act together.

-- c. multiple mutations must occur in the same family.

-- d. penetrance must occur.
+- 22. What is needed for a polygenic trait to be expressed? - a.
+Genes must interact with the environment. - b.
+Several genes must act together. - c.
+Multiple mutations must occur in the same family. - d.
+Penetrance must occur.

 Polygenic traits are those that result from several genes acting together.
-When environmental factors influence the expression of the trait, the term multifactorial inheritance is used.
+When environmental factors influence the expression of the trait, the term "multifactorial inheritance" is used.
 When multiple mutations occur in the same family, the mechanism most likely responsible is termed germline mosaicism.
 Penetrance of a trait is the percentage of individuals with a specific genotype who also exhibit the expected phenotype.